IST356M001SP25/project-AnshVerma102/about-project.md

 # About My Project

-Student Name:  name
+Student Name:  Ansh Verma
-Student Email:  email
+Student Email:  averma11@syr.edu

 ### What it does